 Article 11

-The evidence of the work of mentors is written down by the Principal in a separate electronic document.
+The evidence of the work of mentors is written down by the Principal in a separate electronic document for each month.

 The evidence from paragraph 1 is written down according to the report on the realisation of the assigned obligations from this rulebook, which the mentors should deliver to the Principal on the last day of the current month.